MyArtGallery

 Can I visit all thirteen galleries in one day? +

-Technically yes, but you'd be rushing significantly and would retain little detail about the work.
-A more rewarding approach: spend 2–3 hours in Darwin City galleries on one visit, then dedicate a separate trip to Parap (1–2 hours across both galleries there) and perhaps The Gardens.
-Galleries reward time and genuine looking.
-Three focused visits across a week or your Darwin stay will give you far more insight than attempting everything in eight hours.
+Technically yeah, but you'd be rushing like crazy and won't retain much.
+Better off spending two to three hours at the Darwin City galleries on one visit, then heading out to Parap on another day, maybe an hour or two across both galleries there.
+Chuck in The Gardens if you're keen.
+Galleries really do reward time and proper looking.
+Three focused visits spread across a week or your Darwin stay will give you heaps more insight than trying to cram everything in eight hours.

 What's the best way to purchase contemporary art in Darwin if I've never bought before? +